Ryan Loft: Cambridge United

 On 10 July 2024, Loft joined League One club Cambridge United on a three-year deal (with a club option on a fourth year) after moving for an undisclosed fee.
 He had to wait until 5 October to make his first start for the club as he began the 2024–25 campaign injured.
 Manager Garry Monk said in December that he and the players were fully behind Loft following a poor start to his time at the club.
 He scored his first goal for the club on 25 January in a 3–2 win over Mansfield Town at the Abbey Stadium and then followed this with another goal three days later in a defeat at Rotherham United.
 Speaking two months later, new manager Neil Harris said that Loft was still finding his way in a Cambridge shirt.
 Loft was sent off in the game that confirmed Cambridge's relegation into League Two after a touchline confrontation with Burton Albion's Udoka Godwin-Malife.
 He was then dropped by Harris.

 On 1 September 2025, he joined League Two rivals Crawley Town on loan for the rest of the 2025–26 season.
 Manager Scott Lindsey stated that he would bring "nous and experience to the team" and that he was looking forward to utilising Loft's size and pace up front.
 Five days later he was sent off on his debut for Crawley after receiving a second yellow card in stoppage time of a 1–0 victory at Harrogate Town.
+He was sent off for an off-the-ball incident in an FA Cup defeat at Boreham Wood on 1 November.
+He did not feature from New Year's Day until 18 April, at which point new Crawley manager Colin Kazim-Richards said he could have a "massive impact" in the club's battle against relegation.
+Cambridge secured promotion back in his absence.